-Of course, it’s one for you to have retail data.
+Of course, it’s one thing for you to have retail data.
 The fact that you sell or supply products means you have data available.
 However, it all counts for nothing if you can’t make sense of it.
 And that’s where clean and classified data comes in.

 Let us explain.

 Clean and classified data allows you to accurately allocate all of your products to a specific level of your category or product hierarchy.
-It also ensures that your data is free of any inaccuracies such as duplicate SKUs or misspelt words.
+It also ensures that your data is free of inaccuracies such as duplicate SKUs or misspelt words.

 For example, if your data has products from two different categories and you don’t clean it, you might find yourself attempting to classify them within the same CDT.
-However, this isn't how your customers would usually purchase them and so what you end up with is a shelf laid out with products that don’t make any sense to the shopper.
+However, this isn't how your customers would usually purchase them and what you end up with is a shelf laid out with products that don’t make any sense to the shopper.

 So how can you ensure clean and classified data?

 All of your data must be in the same format.
-For example, all CAPS to ensure that you don’t create duplicates when populating your data fields.
+For example, all CAPS to ensure you don’t create duplicates when populating your data fields.